abarbanell/arduino-wino/_posts/2015-11-14-wino-power.md

 converting 6-9V DC input to the desired 3.3V output
 - 1 wall adapter AC/DC power supply delivering up to 1000mA of 6V DC
 - 2 short breadboard cables (male/male)
-- 1 capacitor of 10uF (although I would have used more if I could, but this was the only size available)
+- 1 capacitor of 10uF (although I would have used more if I could, but this was the only size at hand)

 Picture: